1992 NHL entry draft

-The 1992 NHL entry draft was the 30th NHL entry draft.
-It was held on June 20 at the Montreal Forum in Montreal, Quebec.
+The 1992 NHL entry draft was the 30th draft for the National Hockey League.
+It was held on June 20 at the Montreal Forum in Montreal.
 A total of 264 players were drafted.

 The last active player in the NHL from this draft class was Sergei Gonchar, who retired after the 2014–15 season.

 Selections by round

 Club teams are located in North America unless otherwise noted.